From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Mistakes to Avoid on Your Real Estate Blog

-There are some common mistakes that real estate professionals make that can limit their blog’s reach, engagement, and overall effectiveness.
+There are some common mistakes that real estate service providers make that can limit their blog’s reach, engagement, and overall effectiveness.
 They include:

 An inconsistent posting schedule

-Over 40% of bloggers publish new content between three and six times monthly.
-Consistent blogging generates more leads and helps them to stay relevant.
+Over 40% of bloggers publish new content between three and six times monthly, and consistent blogging generates more leads and helps them to stay relevant.

 Sporadically posting content, like publishing several posts in one month and then nothing for months, can disrupt audience engagement and reduce SEO benefits.